Zoltan-X/Genetics-IT/Note.md

 #### Obsolete Conditional Branching

-So far I postulated that the equal camparison branching is obsolete and
+So far I postulated,
+that the equal camparison branching is obsolete.
-this chapter is about to explain why I think so and
+This chapter is about to explain why I think so and
 will highlight some further more aspects of these cases treaty.

 If we would do compare branchings in genetics,